The Marlowe

 These circumstances are:

-• To our own service providers who process data on our behalf and on our instructions (for example our ticketing system software, mailing houses, telesales company, insight analysis providers).
-In these cases, we require that these third parties comply strictly with our instructions and with relevant data protection laws, for example around the security of personal data.
+• To our own service providers who process data on our behalf and on our instructions (for example our ticketing system software, mailing houses, telesales company, insight analysis providers, fundraising prospect research agencies).
+In these cases, we require that these third parties comply strictly with our instructions and standards for data security, for example around the security of personal data as set out in this policy.

 • Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies).